keiveulbugs/NFL_Sleeper/README.md

 This bot is about 20mb of storage when compiled in release mode and requires less than 24mb of allocated RAM with moderate usage.

-(Note that registration slash commands are currently disabled and the buttons are shown when they are sent in my private channel, so change the channel id for that to work.)
+(Note that registration slash commands are currently disabled and the buttons are shown when they are sent in my private channel, so change the channel id for that to work.
+This channel id is visible in help.rs at the very bottom.)